 About John Shimkus

-John M. Shimkus of Collinsville has been serving as a Member of Congress since his first ellection in 1996 representing the 15th District of Illinois.
-He won his first election to what was then the 20th District by a narrow margin in 1996 over State Representative Jay Hoffman.
-In his election to the new 19th District in 2002, John defeated fellow Congressman David Phelps by ten percentage points.
-All of his other elections have been won by around ten percentage points.
+John M. Shimkus of Collinsville represents the 15th Congressional District of Illinois.
+He won his first election to Congress in 1996, in what was then the 20th District, by a narrow margin over State Representative Jay Hoffman.
+In 2002, running after redistricting in the 19th District, John defeated fellow Congressman David Phelps.
+He has won each subsequent election, including after redistricting into the 15th District in 2010, by a wide margin.

-At his last duty station in California, he met his future wife Karen.
-He returned to Illinois to begin teaching.
+At his last duty station in California, John met his future wife Karen and, after active duty, earned a teaching certificate from Christ College Irvine, California (now Concordia University Irvine).
 He and Karen were married in 1987 when she moved to Collinsville.
-John and Karen have three sons - David, Joshua, and Daniel.
-They reside in Collinsville.
+They have three sons - David, Joshua, and Daniel.